marcusdouglas/DragTK/README.md

 ## 🚀 Getting Started

+1. Download the Zip folder in this repository - "DragTK.zip"
-1. Ensure Python3 is downloaded and installed on your computer.
+2. Ensure Python3 is downloaded and installed on your computer.
-2. Download the DragTK files.
+3. Download the DragTK files.
-3. Run!
+4. Run!

 ---